Abstrys/dhop/README.md

 # Dhop - it takes you places!

-DirHop (command name: `dhop`) is a command-line utility written in Ruby that provides a number of ways to get around your filesystem quickly:
+Dhop (command name: `dhop`) is a command-line utility written in Ruby that provides a number of ways to get around your filesystem quickly:

 * marking and recalling a single, unnamed location.